Puerto Rico Debt Recovery

 Where wages do make sense is the narrow band where the debtor is a steady, above-threshold W-2 earner and the one-fourth slice, collected over time, is worth the effort.
 Even then, the gating step is the same: you must know the current employer.
 A garnishment order has nowhere to go without an employer to serve it on, which is why finding a debtor’s employer for garnishment is the practical first move before any order is requested.
 If the debtor has changed jobs, the order is dead on arrival until employment is re-verified.
 Pinning down where someone currently works is therefore the difference between a garnishment that pays and a court order that gathers dust.

 This is where lawful public-records research does the heavy lifting.
-We are a public-records research firm, not a collection agency and not a credit reporting agency, and we work strictly within FCRA, GLBA, and DPPA boundaries on a permissible-purpose basis.
+We are a public-records research firm, not a collection agency and not a consumer reporting agency, and we work strictly within FCRA, GLBA, and DPPA boundaries on a permissible-purpose basis; the locate and asset picture we return is not a consumer report and may not be used to decide employment, tenancy, credit, or insurance.
+Nobody at this firm holds a private investigator’s license.
 For a creditor with a judgment, that means confirming a current address, verifying employment where it exists, and surfacing the non-homestead assets and accounts a Puerto Rico judgment can lawfully reach.
 The same locate that supports a garnishment also supports a bank levy or an asset execution, so the work is rarely wasted even when wages turn out to be the wrong target.
 For the broader picture of what survives a judgment on the island, our companions on Puerto Rico asset exemptions from creditors and the Puerto Rico debt collection statute of limitations map the rest of the terrain.

 From Judgment to Recovery